pagkly/Zed/Investopedia3/Pari-Passu Definition.md

 ## How Pari-Passu Works

-In finance, the term pari-passu can refer to [loans](https://www.investopedia.com/terms/l/loan.asp), bonds, or [classes of shares](https://www.investopedia.com/terms/c/class.asp) that have equal rights of payment or equal seniority.
+In finance, the term pari-passu can refer to [[loans]](https://www.investopedia.com/terms/l/loan.asp), bonds, or [[classes of shares]](https://www.investopedia.com/terms/c/class.asp) that have equal rights of payment or equal seniority.
 Pari-passu can describe any instance where two or more items can claim equal rights as the other.

 ### Equity Shares

-Within the marketplace, all new [equity](https://www.investopedia.com/terms/e/equity.asp) shares (called a [secondary offering](https://www.investopedia.com/terms/s/secondaryoffering.asp)) have equal rights with existing shares or those that were previously issued.
+Within the marketplace, all new [[equity]](https://www.investopedia.com/terms/e/equity.asp) shares (called a [[secondary offering]](https://www.investopedia.com/terms/s/secondaryoffering.asp)) have equal rights with existing shares or those that were previously issued.
 In that sense, the shares are pari-passu.
-Pari-passu can apply to common stock shares, for example, so that each [shareholder](https://www.investopedia.com/terms/s/shareholder.asp) has equal rights to claims for [dividends](https://www.investopedia.com/terms/d/dividend.asp), [voting rights](https://www.investopedia.com/terms/v/votingright.asp), and the [liquidation](https://www.investopedia.com/terms/l/liquidate.asp) of assets.
+Pari-passu can apply to common stock shares, for example, so that each [[shareholder]](https://www.investopedia.com/terms/s/shareholder.asp) has equal rights to claims for [[dividends]](https://www.investopedia.com/terms/d/dividend.asp), [[voting rights]](https://www.investopedia.com/terms/v/votingright.asp), and the [[liquidation]](https://www.investopedia.com/terms/l/liquidate.asp) of assets.

 ### Creditors

 However, pari-passu does not apply to creditors such as banks.
-If a company has debt or loans outstanding, there's a pecking order in which certain creditors are repaid first in the event of [bankruptcy](https://www.investopedia.com/terms/b/bankruptcy.asp) and liquidation of the company's assets.
+If a company has debt or loans outstanding, there's a pecking order in which certain creditors are repaid first in the event of [[bankruptcy]](https://www.investopedia.com/terms/b/bankruptcy.asp) and liquidation of the company's assets.
 As a result, pari-passu would not apply to creditors and shareholders since the creditors would be paid before the shareholders.

 ### Wills and Trusts